cpsubrian/node-views/README.md

 // Register an alternate namespace with custom options. views.register('jade', path.join(__dirname, 'jade_views'), {ext: 'html', engine: 'jade'});

-// By default a 'partials' subdirectory in each namespace will be used, however,
-// you can register additional partials directories. views.partials('extra_stuff');

 // Now you can use render or renderStatus inside your http request handlers. var server = http.createServer(function(req, res) {
   if (req.url === '/') {